eben619/Zero-To-Dapp-Workshop/README.md

 <details>
   <summary>HOW TO USE CELO COMPOSER</summary><br>

-  The easiest way to start with Celo Composer is using `@celo/celo-composer`.
+  The easiest way to start with Celo Composer is by using `@celo/celo-composer`.
 This CLI tool lets you quickly start building dApps on Celo for multiple frameworks, including React (with either react-celo or rainbowkit-celo), React Native (w/o Expo), Flutter, and Angular.
 To get started, just run the following command, and follow the steps:

 - Step 1